mrsimpson/build-bolt-with-bolt/README.md

 To get a transparent idea of what's going on, check the [project board](https://github.com/users/mrsimpson/projects/2) .
 It provides you with an idea on what the core team members are currently focusing.

+Want to know how we schedule development of new features?
+Check the [roadmap](https://github.com/users/mrsimpson/projects/2/views/4)

+Please keep in mind that we don't commit to any timelines!
+It's just an illustration of the order in which we'd consider it reasonable to work particular areas.

 # Contributions

 Want to get involved?
-Then check where we need improvements to be made.
+This is how we organize our backlog:

 ## Epics